Friday, August 31, 2018

 The source of these different patterns seems clear to me ... it is the most powerful current on the planet, which circles Antarctica impacting temperatures at great depths.

-In the next post we will take a look at the deepest depths there which we have measurements for.
+In the next post we will take a look at the deepest depths there that we have measurements for.

 After all, we do better when we consider our planet with actual measurements (The World According To Measurements, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17).

-The following video features a well-know expert on the Cryosphere's largest member.
+The following video features a well-known expert on the Cryosphere's largest member.

 The next post in this series is here, the previous post in this series is here.